pymaitre/resmip/docs/source/tutorials/dicom_rtstruct.rst

     The DICOM images and structures used in this tutorial can be found in ``tests/Dicom/IBSI1_CT_phantom`` (``CT_00000`` and ``RTst_00000/DCM_RS_00060.dcm``).

-Dicom RT Structure Sets can be imported with `srmip` after having imported the referenced series:
+Dicom RT Structure Sets can be imported with `resmip` after having imported the referenced series:

 .. testcode:: python
     :hide:

     from pathlib import Path

-    from srmip.image import Image
+    from resmip.image import Image
-    from srmip.rt_structure import RTStructureSet
+    from resmip.rt_structure import RTStructureSet

     dicom_ct_directory = Path.cwd().parent / "tests" / "Dicom" / "IBSI1_CT_phantom" / "CT_00000"